 A constant in life is tooth decay.
-No matter how well we take care of our teeth, eventually one of them will become damaged by cavities, also known as caries, and tooth decay.
+No matter how well we take care of our teeth, one of them will eventually become damaged by cavities, also known as caries, and tooth decay.
 Cavities are a source of embarrassment for children and adults alike.
 However, they are nothing to be ashamed of, as cavities are a perfectly natural part of life.
 A lucky few manage to go most of their lives without any sort of tooth decay, but odds are you will have some form of tooth decay during your lifetime.
 In fact, nearly two-thirds of Americans will likely have at least one cavity by the time they turn 18.

 Originally, cavities were believed to be caused by tooth worms, and it was only in the past few centuries that dentists readily identified the causes of tooth decay and only about 60 years since we identified the bacteria responsible.
 People used to use various smokes, including those with mercury, to try to clear out cavities and kill the tooth worm.
-Fortunately, we’ve come a long way since then.
-Rather than using smokes and amalgam fillings, and now use composite fillings that can restore your teeth to their natural beauty.
+Fortunately, we have come a long way since then.
+Rather than using smokes and amalgam fillings, we now use composite fillings that can restore your teeth to their natural beauty.

-What Are The Symptoms of a Cavity?
+What Are the Symptoms of a Cavity?

 - Toothaches and sensitivity

-- Visible pits, holes, and depressions in your teeth
+- Visible pits, holes and depressions in your teeth

-- Varying severity of pain and sensitivity to hot, cold, and sweet foods.
+- Varying severity of pain and sensitivity to hot, cold and sweet foods.

 - Pain during biting and chewing

-- Dark brown or black spots, or other staining
+- Dark brown or black spots or other staining

 If you suspect you have a cavity, feel free to call us and set up a dental exam.